MuntadherAteeq/Bazaar-Bid/README.md

 1. Open a web browser and navigate to `http://localhost/auctionMVC`.
 2. Register a new user or log in with existing credentials.
 3. Browse available auctions and place bids.
-4. Admins can log in to the admin panel to manage auctions and users.

 ## Minimum System Requirements